mattsteen14/hall-of-game/README.md

 - [x] Create files and run it locally.
 - [x] Version control.
 Set up on GitHub.
 - [x] Build the components.
+- [x] Share on Codecademy forums for feedback.
 - [x] Add RAWG API data.
 - [x] Reconfigure build to new API.
 - [x] Mention RAWG on site.